lucidrains/vector-quantize-pytorch/README.md

 ### Multi-headed VQ

 There has been a number of papers that proposes variants of discrete latent representations with a multi-headed approach (multiple codes per feature).
+I have decided to offer one variant where the same codebook is used to vector quantize across the input dimension `head` times.

+You can also use a more proven approach (memcodes) from <a href="https://github.com/lucidrains/nwt-pytorch">NWT paper</a>

 ```python
 import torch